Microsoft Agent Framework integration

 Add long-term agent memory to Microsoft Agent Framework agents

 Microsoft Agent Framework agents using Zep gain long-term memory backed by a temporal knowledge graph.
-The zep-ms-agent-framework package attaches a context provider that persists each conversation turn and injects relevant context into the model on every run.
+The zep-ms-agent-framework package attaches a context provider that persists each conversation turn, injects relevant context into the model on every run, and can register a model-callable graph-search tool.

 Core benefits